ellykits/neat-form/README.md

 The implementation uses Android's resource bundles so translations can be provided for all variations supported by Android.
 This includes specifying language, script, country and variant.
 See the [android documentation](https://developer.android.com/reference/java/util/ResourceBundle) for more.

-Please note for this Multi-Language Support implementation the localization respects the device language settings
+**NB:** In this Multi-Language Support implementation, the localization respects the device language settings

 ### App demo
 Please check out the sample app for this demo.